 In 2015, MNAA recognized that significant growth was occurring in the region and was expected to continue to grow.
 MNAA's parking facilities were near capacity, curbside traffic was becoming congested, new airlines were interested in coming to Nashville and enplanement numbers were significantly increasing.
 Recently forecasted numbers within the 2013 MPU were already behind actual and planned activity levels and associated development needs were nearing much sooner than projected.
 With the growth and facility demand, MNAA became confident that major expansions were going to be required to support landside and terminal activities.
 Due to the nature of the existing Airline Agreement, MNAA felt it was important to negotiate a new agreement with the airlines which would allow MNAA the flexibility to look long term and accelerate implementation of necessary expansions.
-Negotiations for a new agreement provides MNAA with the flexibility to implement landside capital investments to meet the demands of regional growth.
+Negotiations for a new agreement were initiated in 2015 and on July 1, 2016 a new Airline Agreement became effective.
+This new agreement provides MNAA with the flexibility to implement landside capital investments to meet the demands of regional growth.
 With this flexibility, MNAA has planned and programmed necessary improvements and expansions through 2041.
 The program is known as the BNA Vision.
 Specific needs identified at BNA are detailed below.